dada89050427/dada89050427/README.md

 - 👋 Hi, I’m Dada
-- 👀 I’m interested in any new things around world.
+- 👀 I’m interested in any new things around the world.
 - 🌱 I’m currently learning Python and other languages.

 <!---